Negative Binomial Regression (Students absence example)

 But then, why negative binomial?
 Can’t we just use a Poisson likelihood?

 Yes, we can.
 However, using a Poisson likelihood implies that the mean is equal to the variance, and that is usually an unrealistic assumption.
 If it turns out the variance is either substantially smaller or greater than the mean, the Poisson regression model results in a poor fit.
-Alternatively, if we use a negative binomial likelihood, the variance is not forced to be equal to the mean, and there’s more flexibility to handle a given dataset, and consequently, the fit tends to better.
+Alternatively, if we use a negative binomial likelihood, the variance is not forced to be equal to the mean, and there’s more flexibility to handle a given dataset, and consequently, the fit tends to be better.

 Model 1